Yuzhe98/galpy/Possible-galpy-extensions.md

     - [x] A three-Miyamoto-Nagai disk approximation to an exponential disk from [Smith et al. (2015)](http://arxiv.org/abs/1502.00627)
 - [ ] Add adiabatically-contracted NFW potentials or add adiabatic contraction more generally
 - [x] Wrapper that allows mass growth over time (**done!**, see cases of the new WrapperPotential classes)
-- [ ] General mass/amplitude growth wrapper that uses a basis expansion of the 1D growth to support arbitrary growth histories
+- [ ] General mass/amplitude growth wrapper that uses a basis expansion or spline of the 1D growth to support arbitrary growth histories
 - [ ] !Add rotation, tumbling, and movement of center of potential more generally as a wrapper around other potentials
 - [ ] !Add rotation, tumbling, and movement of center of potential more generally as a wrapper around other potentials in a sensible way in C
 - [ ] Add general methods to return forces in rectangular coordinates (building them from the standard Rforce,zforce,phiforce).